 Hazardous Materials Shipping

 The Federal Department of Transportation shipping regulations require shipping of hazardous materials to be properly classified, documented, and handled by trained employees.
 Failure to meet these regulatory requirements may result in citations, fines, and/or imprisonment.
 The instructions on EH&S's Hazardous Materials Shipping website must be followed to prepare, document, and ship hazardous materials.

 Please remember, all EH&S-related packages must be transported to Postal and Parcel Services by the shipping department.
 These items will not be transported in Campus Mail as the packages have not been properly inspected for meeting regulatory requirements.

 Because federal law requires that international shipping complies with export controls and federal trade regulations, the Office of Research Ethics created a policy for the shipping of parcels to international recipients.
 (A parcel is defined as any mail piece that is not a postcard, letter, or flat [large envelope].)
 The policy requires the sender receive approval from the Office of Research Ethics prior to the parcel being shipped.
-Therefore, the International Shipping Procedures and Review Form must be completed and approved prior to bringing your parcel to Postal and Parcel Services for shipping.
+Therefore, the International Shipping Procedures Review Form (see "Forms") must be completed and approved prior to bringing your parcel to Postal and Parcel Services for shipping.
 This form replaces the green Mail Instruction Card.